clintonbf/Clints-doc-project/docs/5-glossary.md

 ---
 ### Class

-At Academie Duello a class is a service that occurs regularly (eg. every Wednesday at 8:30 am).
+At Academie Duello a class is a service that occurs regularly (e.g. every Wednesday at 8:30 am).
 Classes are ongoing events without end dates or end dates that are far in the future.

 Examples of classes at Academie Duello are: Mastery class, SwordFit, and Youth class.